orangejuice/blog/data/activity/book-草枕-2014/record.en.md

 date: 2023-05-10 22:27:18+08:00
 douban:
   rating: 8.8
-  subtitle: "[Japan] Natsume Sōseki / 2014 / Shanghai Translation Publishing House"
+  subtitle: by Natsume Soseki / 2014 / Shanghai Translation Publishing House
 ---

-Via tw mier, I think a good translation is one where you can't help but become curious about who the amazing translator might be, halfway through reading.
-So far, I've only had this strong impression twice, with Chen Dewen's translation of 'The Grass Pillow', and Fan Ye's translation of 'One Hundred Years of Solitude'
+Via tw mier I believe that a good translation is one where halfway through, you can't help but be curious to see which divine translator worked on it.
+I've only had this strong impression twice, once with Chen Dewen's translation of 'The Grass Pillow,' and once with Fan Ye's translation of 'One Hundred Years of Solitude'.